Am I covered for Natural Disasters?

 All our house insurance policies include cover for natural disasters up to the replacement sum insured you select on your policy.

-The Earthquake Commission Act 1993 means that the government’s EQC Commission will cover up to the first $172,500 inc gst of damage.
-We (your insurer) then covers repair costs over $150,000 and up to your replacement sum insured.
+Under the Act, the NHI will cover up to the first $345,000 including GST towards any insured damage.
+We (your insurer) then cover the repair costs over $345,000 – up to your replacement sum insured.
 This is called ‘top-up cover’.
+The NHI have a standard excess of $500 per insured home.

-The EQC Commission also provides some cover for land and land structures such as retaining walls, bridges and culverts.
+The NHC Commission also provides limited cover for land and land structures such as retaining walls, bridges and culverts.

-If a Natural Disaster only damages your driveway, fence, patio, path, paving, tennis court or another artificial surface (i.e. not the house), this is not covered by the government EQC but may be covered by Initio.
-There is, however a $5,000 non-EQC excess that would apply.
+If a Natural Disaster only damages your driveway, fence, patio, path, paving, tennis court or another artificial surface (i.e. not the house), this is not covered by the government NHC but may be covered by Initio.
+An excess of $5,000 applies in these instances.